 Alternative Dispute Resolution Guide

 Alternative Dispute Resolution (ADR) takes various forms: Mediation, Arbitration, Collaborative practice.
-Each of these methods is designed to keep your matter out of the courtroom and in the hands of the parties to the case.
-Resolving your matter outside of the courtroom allows for more creative, more flexible outcomes.
+Each of these methods is designed to keep your matter out of the courtroom.
+Resolving your matter outside of the courtroom allows for more creative, more flexible solutions that better meet the needs of your unique family.
 The idea behind methods of ADR is to provide an alternative to filing a lawsuit and going to court, which is the traditional method for resolving legal disputes.
 ADR alternatives were primarily designed to provide for a streamlined and cost-conscious option to deal with a legal issue.
 The appropriate method to resolve any given dispute can only be chosen after a careful assessment of the facts and circumstances of the case, including the interests of the parties, the nature of the dispute, and any statutory or policy restrictions governing the use of a particular dispute resolution process.

 WHAT IS MEDIATION?